-- Association Foreclosure Defense.
-Association Foreclosures take less time.
-This is because the Homeowner has less defenses.
+- Association Defense.
+This take less time.
+This is because their are less defenses.
 However, most cases are resolved once they are served.

 - Loan Modification.
 Since 2008, more modifications have been offered.
 As a result, more Homeowners have kept their property.
-However, it can take over 6 months.
-Therefore, Homeowners should apply when they are served.
+However, the process can take over 6 months.
+Therefore, they should apply when they are served.

 - Short Sale.
-The Short Sale Process can take a year to complete.
+This can take a year to complete.
 However, if handled efficiently, the process can take less time.

 STAGES OF THE FORECLOSURE PROCESS

 - Default Letter.
-A Homeowner receives a Default Letter from the Bank when they fail to pay their mortgage.
-The Default letter allows them 30 days to pay their mortgage.
-If they do not pay, the Bank will proceed with Foreclosure.
+A Homeowner receives a Letter from the Bank when they fail to pay their mortgage.
+They are given 30 days to pay.
+If they do not, the Bank will proceed with Foreclosure.

-- Foreclosure Complaint The Bank serves the Homeowner because they are not paying their mortgage.
+- Complaint The Bank serves the Homeowner because they are not paying their mortgage.
 As a result, they have 20 days to respond.
-The response consists of Defenses including Standing, Failure to Comply with Conditions Precedent, and Inaccurate Accounting.
-In addition, the Homeowner can serve the Bank with discovery.
-These are necessary to strengthen their case.
+This consists of Defenses including Standing, Failure to Comply with Conditions Precedent, and Inaccurate Accounting.
+In addition, they can serve the Bank with discovery.
+This allows the Homeowner to strengthen their case.

 - Summary Judgment Hearing and/or Non-Jury Trial.
 Like any case, the Judge makes the Final decision.
-In a Foreclosure, a Judge renders their decision at the Summary Judgment Hearing and/or Non-Jury Trial.
+In a Foreclosure, they render their decision at the Hearing and/or Non-Jury Trial.
 If they rule for the Bank, a Sale date will be set.

 - Foreclosure Sale.
-A Foreclosure Sale occurs 35 days after a Final Judgment.
+This occurs 35 days after a Judgment.
 At the Sale, individuals can submit bids to purchase the Property.
 As a result, the Highest Bidder becomes the new owner.
-However, the Homeowner has 10 days to file an objection to the Sale.
+However, the Homeowner has 10 days to file an objection.
 This is known as an Objection to Sale.